-Elaine Hutchison, MD, is a primary care physician with Washington University Clinical Associates.
-She explains, “Second degree burns are more serious burns that affect the outer layer of skin, and the next layer, the dermis.
+A primary care physician with Washington University Clinical Associates explains, “Second degree burns are more serious burns that affect the outer layer of skin, and the next layer, the dermis.
 Common symptoms of a second-degree burn include an oozing wound, blisters, intense pain, and skin that looks white, very deep red or very dark brown.”

 If you think you might have a second-degree burn, you should seek medical care.
 You should also remove any clothing or jewelry that covers the burn.
 Cool the burn by running it under cool, not cold, water for no more than 5 minutes.
 Drink plenty of fluids to prevent dehydration.
 Cover the burn with gauze or loose dressing.
 Do not break open blisters, as this can increase the risk of infection.

 Dr. Hutchison adds, “Second-degree burns are more dangerous when they affect large areas of the body.
 Also when they affect the face, hands, feet, groin or buttocks.
 Depending on the location and severity of the burn, treatment can range from antibiotic cream and wound care to needing surgical treatment and skin grafting.”

 Third degree, or full thickness burns, can happen when exposure to heat source (fire, boiling water, or oven) lasts for more than a few seconds.
 These burns reach to the fat layer beneath the skin and are the most serious.
 Third degree burns generally do not blister and may be black, gray, or waxy white.
 A person with a third-degree burn may go into shock (pale and clammy skin, weakness, blueish lips and fingernails, and a drop in alertness).